-The Source button on the main toolbar allows you to create a source, and optionally prepare a citation to it, or to prepare a citation to an existing source.
-(You can also view your current In Family Historian 7, a Prepared Citation is a combination of a source definition and associated citation-level data created ready for use in Source-Driven data entry., or Help specific to using the Source button).
-Even if you don’t want to prepare a citation, it is the quickest method of creating a Source.
+The Source button on the main toolbar allows you to create a source, and (if you wish) prepare a citation to it, or to prepare a citation to an existing source.
+(You can also view your current Prepared Citation, or Help specific to using the Source button).
+Even if you don’t want to prepare a citation, it is the quickest way of creating a Source.

-Both methods are gateways to Source-Driven Data Entry, and open the Prepared Citation window:
+Both routes are gateways to source-driven data entry, and open the Prepared Citation window:

 As well as entering the data for your source and optional Prepared Citation, you can see the automatically generated Footnotes, Bibliography entry and Title (only automatically generated for a Source created from a Template).
 If you want to show/hide the side panel for footnotes etc. click the Show Side Panel button to toggle visibility.

 Compared to ƒh6, Text from Source and Notes have moved to their own tabs (to make room for more source fields and the citation details) but the Citation main tab can be customised to include them if wanted.
 (Any customisations you make here will also apply to the Citation window under Option 1.)

 A Prepared Citation is, simply, the combination of:

 Some associated citation-level data prepared ready for use (when the source is cited against a fact)